Blazam-App/docs.blazam.org/docsource/admin/rules.md

 ## Matches Preview
-When viewing rules, a matches button will show the matched Active Directory objects for that rule's filtes when clicked.
+When viewing rules, a matches button will show the matched Active Directory objects for that rule's filters when clicked.
 This allows visibility into what objects will be affected when the rule is triggered/run.

 ## Rule Timestamps
 Rules show the last triggered and last executed times.
-### Last Triggerd
+### Last Triggered
 The last time a matching event within Blazam occurs, or the scheduled time is reached.
 ### Last Executed